 Description: Available to graduate students of demonstrated capability for intensive independent study in marketing.
-May be repeated to a maximum of 6 semester hours when the topic varies.
+May be repeated once to a maximum of 6 semester hours when the topic varies.
 Not available for S/U grading.

-PRQ: MKTG 505 and consent of department.
+Prerequisites and Notes: MKTG 505 and consent of department.